Android-for-Python/Android-for-Python-Users/README.md

 ```
 There may be some exceptions to this, the only one I know to be safe is one can add (but not change version of, or remove) a package in the [requirements](#requirements) list without the appclean.

+You don't need to always do a `buildozer appclean` if you don't change buildozer.spec.

 There is no magic universal buildozer.spec, its configuration depends on the functionality of your app.

 ## What should I change?